Have you checked your website’s Google Webmaster Tools recently? If you have not, it is high time that you do!

 “Google has been saying for some time now that mobile search is increasing in prevalence and that as much as 50% of searches are now performed from a mobile device.” – Steve Mortiboy, Semper Plugins, semperplugins.com

-There is no doubting the fact that users are on their Smartphones doing searches more often than before, because it is more convenient and handy especially on the go.
+It is undeniable that users are on their Smartphones doing searches more often than before.
+It is more convenient and handy especially on the go.
 However, it becomes inconvenient and frustrating when they end up tapping a website that is not at all mobile friendly.

 Non-mobile friendly websites are easy to detect since they just simply look messed up on a mobile phone despite how neat they look on a computer.
 I have come across websites like that on my phone at certain points in my searches.
 I never stuck around for more than a minute because it was frustrating to stay on that site.